cran/lightgbm/README.md

 This will create a file `lightgbm_${VERSION}.tar.gz`, where `VERSION` is the version of `LightGBM`.

+That script supports the following command-line options:

+- `--no-build-vignettes`: Skip building vignettes.
+- `--r-executable=[path-to-executable]`: Use an alternative build of R.

 Also, CRAN package is generated with every commit to any repo's branch and can be found in "Artifacts" section of the associated Azure Pipelines run.

 ### Standard Installation from CRAN Package